NHOrus/srwq-compilation/episode-07.md

 + Blue Gespenst: Currently assigned to Russel.
 Its arms have finally been reattached after the encounter with Ryusei.
 + Red Gespenst: Currently assigned to Ibis, whose friend Sleigh used it before she apparently abandoned the Shadow Mirrors for some unknown purpose.
 + Assault Lander: A tank-like mobile unit derived from the Grungust series.
-As the Grungust series have pretty much been scrapped to use their Clacker engines to power the Lygeus, this may be the last useable example of Johnathan's work.
+As the Grungust series have pretty much been scrapped to use their Clacker engines to power the Lygeus, this may be the last usable example of Johnathan's work.
 + DGG-XAM-03 Raioh: A new super robot built using DC technology.
 Meant for kicking things till they explode from it.
-Contains something called the LIOH system, which Dumi says he used to analyse you.
+Contains something called the LIOH system, which Dumi says he used to analyze you.
 + DGG-XAM-04: An as-yet unnamed fire support super robot, which transforms into a motorbike for the Raioh.
 Its cockpit block is sealed: Apparently its been replaced with all of Dumi's systems.
 + Trilobite battleship: An attempt by the Shadow Mirror to answer the threat of the EFAs Space Noah class battleships, the Trilobite is possibly the best stealth insertion cruiser on the planet, able to transport a full complement of PTs across the planet in less than 24 hours without being detected.
 However, you have a total of 11 people and one AI to run the damned thing, so right now, its a faster, better-armored Tausendfuessler.